auscode/C---Bootcamp-Hitesh-Chaudhary/README.md

     -> in stl search function works only if the array is sorted ->it uses binary search
     ->binary search(forward iterator first, forward iterator last,thing you want to find)

+### Partition & Stable Partitioning in STL
+    works as its name implies

+    -> partition(forward iterator first, forward iterator last, _predicate __pred)
+    *Predicate are just LAMBDAS*
+    -> it runs with O'n' time